I’ve updated this post on 18 July 2020 for the latest changes in legislation

-So if you have put money into your Limited Company or are worrying about how you get your money back, then this guide is for you.
+So if you have put money into your Limited Company or want to withdraw money from your company account but aren’t sure about the rules you need to follow, then this guide is for you.

 This post may contain affiliate links to products that I use myself.
 This just means I might receive a small commission, at no additional cost to you, if you click and decide to make a purchase.
 Thank you for supporting my blog.
 For more, you can read my complete disclosure here.